When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Crowd Favorite

-It uses rhyme to engage your reader, and the hand-drawn illustrations add a soft touch to this bedtime tale.
-We recommend reading this in a gentle voice to help your child drift off to dreamland.
+It uses a gentle rhyme scheme to engage young listeners without winding them up.
+The hand-drawn illustrations add a soft, whimsical touch to the tale.
+We recommend reading this in a slow, whispered voice to help your child drift off.

 Dream Animals: A Bedtime Journey